Charley Lau

 Charles Richard Lau (April 12, 1933 – March 18, 1984) was an American professional baseball player and a highly influential hitting coach.
 During his playing career in Major League Baseball, Lau appeared in 527 games as a catcher and pinch hitter over all or portions of 11 seasons for four clubs.
 Then, beginning in 1969, he spent 15 years as a coach for five American League teams, most notably the Kansas City Royals.
 He was the incumbent hitting coach of the Chicago White Sox when he died, aged 50, from colorectal cancer in 1984.

+Early life

+Lau was born on April 12, 1933, in Romulus, Michigan, in the Metro Detroit region.
+He attended Romulus Senior High School, where he was a standout in baseball, basketball and football.
+He was originally an outfielder in baseball, but switched to catching, with a three year .450 batting average.
+Lau was also a star halfback on the football team.
+The University of Michigan awarded him a combined football-baseball scholarship.

+In 1952, he was signed by the nearby Detroit Tigers as an amateur free agent after graduating from high school, without ever playing for Michigan.
+He did attend Michigan State Normal School (now Eastern Michigan University) for a year.